linux-system-roles/auto-maintenance/README.md

   branch)
 * `MERGE_TYPE` - default is `r` (rebase and merge) - Use `m` for merge commit, `s` for squash and merge, or `ask` which will prompt you for the merge type.

+# role-manage-dependabot-alerts.sh

+Used in conjunction with `manage-role-repos.sh`.
+This will list the open dependabot alerts for a role and prompt for an action to perform.
+Actions:

+* `l` - Refresh the list
+* `v NUM` - View the alert in a browser
+* `d NUM reason comment` - Dismiss the alert with the given reason and comment
+* `a reason comment` - Dismiss all alerts with the given reason and comment
+* Press Enter by itself to skip to the next role

+Examples:

+`./manage-role-repos.sh ./role-manage-dependabot-alerts.sh`

 # list-pr-statuses-ghapi.py